-The highest value from the methods above is compared to the contribution threshold.
+The highest value from the three methods above should be compared to the contribution threshold.
 The contribution threshold has an implied level of precision equal to the level of precision reported from CALPOST.
-Specifically, the 98th percentile results are reported to three decimal places.
+Specifically, the 98th percentile results should be reported to three decimal places.